 Forex Brokers have been hit with wave after wave of new forex regulations from various regulators.
 CySEC, the Cyprus EU regulator, announced that they were eliminating bonuses and changing default leverage to 50:1.
 The new bonus rules are probably more aimed at binary options brokers to rid CySEC of its reputational problem as a regulator.

 FCA took more drastic moves with a hard leverage cap of 50:1 and 25:1 for inexperienced traders.
 Like CySEC, FCA also instituted a bonus ban.

 BaFin the German regulator took a different approach.
 They instituted rules on negative balance protection.
-BaFin feels that the greatest risk facing brokers and their clients are a repeat of Swiss National Bank move which wiped out brokers like Alpari UK and did serious damage to FXCM.
+BaFin feels that the most significant risk facing brokers and their clients are a repeat of Swiss National Bank move which wiped out brokers like Alpari UK and did severe damage to FXCM.

-Once again forex regulators have completely ignored the issues of pricing and price transparency.
-This leaves it completely open to the broker’s discretion.
-FCA will institute consolidated trade reporting with MiFID II but this will be limited to ETFs, depository receipts, and shares.
+Once again forex regulators have entirely ignored the issues of pricing and price transparency.
+This leaves it entirely open to the broker’s discretion.
+FCA will institute consolidated trade reporting with MiFID II, but this will be limited to ETFs, depository receipts, and shares.

 If the industry can establish standards in pricing and reporting this would go a long way in relieving the regulatory burden faced by both regulators and brokers alike.